Image Source: hotelgmt.com

 Around 1 million Indian residents visit China every year for education, business, or pleasure.
-China is one of the hottest travel destinations and ranks at 4 in the list of most visited countries.
-However, what many people don’t know is what currency to carry to china for their travel there.
+China is one of the hottest travel destinations and ranks at 4 on the list of most visited countries.
+However, many people don’t know what currency to carry to China.
 In this blog post, you’ll find out which two currency to carry to China for your travel there.

 What currency does China use?

 The official currency of China is the Renminbi or RMB.
 The Renminbi is used in mainland China only.
 Hong Kong and Macau have their own currencies, the Hong Kong dollar and the Pataca respectively.
 The code for Renminbi or Chinese Yuan, as it is popularly known, is CNY.

 - The Yuan = 1